-We pride ourselves on step one, collaboration, to work with our clients and not for them.
-During the strategic planning process we work with you to identify the appropriate key stakeholders to inform the planning process.
-By engaging diverse stakeholders in organization’s planning process we not only help to increase buy in and ownership from those key stakeholders but also solicit rich feedback to inform the final plan.
+At Transform Consulting Group (TCG), we love this step.
+However, we do approach it a little differently than your typical consultant.
+We work with our clients and not for them.
+During the strategic planning process, we work with you to identify the appropriate key stakeholders to inform the planning process.
+By engaging diverse stakeholders in your organization’s planning process we not only help to increase buy-in and ownership from those key stakeholders but also solicit rich feedback to inform the final plan.

-The key stakeholders will vary depending on your organization, but typically they consist of external and internal stakeholders: involve some of the following individuals or groups:
+The key stakeholders will vary depending on your organization, but typically they consist of external and internal stakeholders (download this simple tool to organize your list of individuals).

-Once the key stakeholders are identified, how do we gather feedback from them to inform the planning process?
+Once your key stakeholders are identified, how do we gather feedback from them to inform the planning process?
 We like to use a variety of methods to solicit stakeholder feedback.
-We ultimately select the tool based on appropriateness for the audience (for example a focus group may not be a better method for students and parents depending on literacy levels), timeline and budget.
-Our go to four tools for collecting stakeholder feedback are the following:
+We ultimately select the tool based on appropriateness for the audience (for example a focus group may not be a better method for students and parents depending on literacy levels), timeline, and budget.
+Our go-to four tools for collecting stakeholder feedback include the following:

 This is a common method to use but to get really great feedback from surveys you need to hone your approach of how you administer it and the types of questions asked.